Shire of Sherwood: Anglican

 The church was Gothic in design, and comfortably accommodated 130 worshippers.
 Land adjacent to the church served as a cemetery.
 In 1874, Bishop Tufnell consecrated the church and lay members, Arthur Francis and Thomas Berry senior, and on occasions the Reverend J.E.
 Moffatt, conducted services until all debts accrued to the erection of the church had been cleared.
 By 1891, a weatherboard construction had replaced this building.
 The Reverend James Hassall, a grandson of Samuel Marsden, was the first resident minister, serving from 1876 to 1899.
 Hassall's sound financial circumstances saved the church the expense of a parsonage.
 He built and lived in two homes, Lynne-Grove House from 1880 to 1883, and then moved to Matavi until 1904.

-George Green, following his appointment to St Matthews Anglican Church in 1920, insisted on regular church attendance.
+George Green, following his appointment to St Matthew's Anglican Church in 1920, insisted on regular church attendance.
 In 1921, fire destroyed St Matthew's church.
 Parishioners as well as Sherwood Shire residents contributed financially to the construction of a new church, enabling the foundation stone to be laid within three years.
 The first donation came from the local Catholic Church.
 This church now stands on the corner of Oxley and Sherwood Roads.